 They keep having these sort of, volcanic eruptions, where it seems they don’t want to listen to the plus community or their staff aren’t trained on their values, orrrrr they want to #Disrupt the industry but bring along sizist bullshit.

 Let me reiterate: I don’t want Universal Standard to fail.
-We really need them to do us all a solid, and listen to customers, get their ethics in line, and make a shit ton of money so other plus brands can get funding.
+We really need them to do us all a solid, and listen to customers, get their ethics in line, and make a TON of money so other plus brands can get funding.

 But, here’s the thing.
 We were clothed before Universal Standard.
 If Universal Standard ceases to exist, folks are gonna be pretty bummed.
 But we’ll be okay.